Making Exercise Healthy Medicine

 Long Sitting When Driving

-- Sit with your hip at the back of the seat, not the middle.
+- Sit with your hip at the back of the seat, if you can safely reach.
+A pillow may be needed.

-- Move your seat in so that you do not round forward or downward to reach the desk or steering wheel.
-Tilt the seat slightly backward.
+- Depending on car configuration, and your height, see if you need to move your seat further forward, so that you do not round forward or downward to reach the desk or steering wheel.
+Then tilt the seat slightly backward if needed and safe.
 Sit up and lean your upper back back against the seat, instead pressing the lower back and reaching and rounding.
 A bonus to moving the car seat forward, is that by sitting back instead of reaching forward, your chest and face are farther from the airbag, said to be safer.

 Long Sitting at Your Desk